 The script will:

-The client doesn’t need to know which network the arms are on - it only needs the tenant’s NATS URL and its credential.
+The client doesn’t need to know which network the devices are on - it only needs the tenant’s NATS URL and its credential.

 Your output should end with: